maposa/moving-big-data/README.md

 # moving-big-data
-Building data pipelines for moving Big Data
+Building data pipelines on AWS for moving Big Data